randomtable/ChimeraOS/README.md

 #### How to use this image?

-The simplest way to use this image is pulling it from Docker Hub, using the script "tor-relay-starter.bat"
+The simplest way to use this image is pulling it from Docker Hub, using the script "torworld-starter.bat"

-The script will pull the image, create a container for it and run immediatly a Relay.
+The script will pull the image, create a container for it and run immediatly an entire ubuntu system with Tor Hidden Service, an Exit Relay (because of this, i have named this image "template"), an Apache + PHP + MySQL instance.

 The full script:

-docker pull alessandrofiori/tor-relay
+docker pull alessandrofiori/torworld-template

-docker create alessandrofiori/tor-relay:latest
+docker create alessandrofiori/torworld-template:latest

-docker run alessandrofiori/tor-relay:latest
+docker run alessandrofiori/torworld-template:latest

-You can also use the Dockerfile to build your own image.
+#### You can also use the Dockerfile to build your own image.